SegAugment: Maximizing the Utility of Speech Translation Data with Segmentation-based Augmentations: Appendix

-For mTEDx Es-Fr we use \textit{extra-small} architecture (\textit{s2t\_transformer\_xs}).
-It has 6 encoder layers and 3 decoder layers, a dimensionality of 256, a feed-forward dimension of 1024, 4 heads in the multi-head attention, and a vocabulary size of 3,000.
+For mTEDx Es-Fr we use an \textit{extra-small} architecture (\textit{s2t\_transformer\_xs}).
+It has 6 encoder layers and 3 decoder layers, a dimensionality of 256, a feed-forward dimension of 1024, 4 heads in the multi-head attention, and a vocabulary size of 3,000, having a total of 10M parameters.
 The learning rate is set to 0.001 (warm-up of 500), the batch size to 180 thousand tokens, and use a dropout of 0.2.
 We also share the weights of the embedding layer and output projection in the decoder.
 The same model is pre-trained on ASR, but with a dropout of 0.1.
 All other hyperparameters are the same as for the \textit{small} models described before.

+All our experiments were run on a cluster with 8 NVIDIA GeForce rtx 2080 ti.
+The running times of each experiment on a single GPU ranged from 12 to 36 hours.